DPHAD/Celestia-Retro-PC/README.md

 Callisto-2's siblings: https://www.solarhardwarecomputers.com/

 ## Cool Retro Terminal
 Completing the look is the Cool Retro Term software.
-I adjusted the taskbar at the top of the Raspberry Pi desktop to auto-hide, and run cool-retro-term in fullscreen mode. https://snapcraft.io/install/cool-retro-term/raspbian
+I adjusted the taskbar at the top of the Raspberry Pi desktop to auto-hide, and run cool-retro-term in fullscreen mode.
+Right-click while it's running to access more configuration (I think it looks best on this display by removing screen curvature and eliminating margin.)
+The only downside is it runs slowly on a Raspberry Pi 4, but it's worth it. https://snapcraft.io/install/cool-retro-term/raspbian

 Launching Max Woolf's [simpleaichat](https://github.com/minimaxir/simpleaichat#simpleaichat) to create an 80s AI to interact with via the retro terminal is the icing on the cake.